wtsi-npg/partisan/README.md

         assert coll.metadata() == [], "The collection has no metadata"

-We can examine the collections permissions.
+We can examine the collection's permissions.
 Note that you may get a different result on your iRODS, depending on your user and zone.

         assert coll.permissions() == [AC("irods", Permission.OWN, zone="testZone")]